gitlabhq/gitlabhq/doc/administration/job_traces.md

 ## Data flow

 In general, there are two states in job traces: "live trace" and "archived trace".
-In the following table you can see the phases a trace is going through its journey.
+In the following table you can see the phases a trace goes through.

 | Phase          | State          | Condition                 | Data flow                                       |  Stored path |
 | -----          | -----          | ---------                 | ---------                                       |  ----------- |